A-V-Jagannathan/Detecting-defects-in-solar-panels/Final_Notebook/Readme.md

-The notebook contains basically all the details about this project step by step.
+defectdetection.ipynb notebook contains the code and explains the models also.

 PanelSegmentation1.rar is the archive of Dataset 1